pogyomo/submode.nvim/README.md

         - `leave?: string | string[]` Keys to leave from this submode.
         - `enter_cb?: function` Callback to be called when enter to submode.
         - `leave_cb?: function` Callback to be called when leave from submode.
+        - `leave_when_mode_changed?: boolean` Whether leave from current submode or not when parent mode is changed i.e. changed normal mode to visual mode.
+Default is false.
+        - `override_behavior?: string` Behavior when the submode already exist.
+Accept following strings.
+            - `"error"` Throw error.
+This is default.
+            - `"keep"` Keep current submode.
+            - `"override"` Override old submode.
     - `...: table` Default mappings for this submode.
 These keymap doesn't change when we calls `submode.set` and `submode.del` for the mapping.
 Have the following fields.
         - `lhs: string` Lhs of keymap.
 Same as `lhs` of `vim.keymap.set`.
         - `rhs: string | fun():string?` Rhs of keymap.
 Same as `rhs` of `vim.keymap.set`.